francosae/Fun-with-AI/README.md

 <!-- ABOUT THE PROJECT -->

-This app sends plain text prompts to the OpenAI API and displays the results in a list.
+## This app sends plain text prompts to the OpenAI API and displays the results in a list.

-## Technical Requirements